jareddantis/unbrick_8960/README.md

 * `scripts/get-part.sh` - **UNFINISHED** script by darkspr1te for creating partition tables in sfdisk format and .csv format (to be used in the future to create partition0.bin plus more automated collection)
 * `scripts/backup.sh` and `scripts/backup.bat` - Scripts for pulling needed partitions from a **working** device
-* `binaries/` - Folder containing armv5 (arm7 compatible) tools for partition manipulation and data collection
+* `binaries/` - Folder containing armv5 (armv7 compatible) tools for partition manipulation and data collection
 * `binaries/hex2bin` - convert your xxxxMPRG.hex file to bin for use with qdload
-* `adb/` - Folder containing adb programs
+* `adb/` - Folder containing adb for 32/64bit Linux machines
-* `qpst-drivers/` - Windows drivers (For QPST, Not required in linux, included for backwards compatability with older guides)
+* `qpst-drivers/` - Windows drivers (only included for convenience)

 ## Credits